kylpo/notes/publishable/Convention-Injector-Component.md

 </Event>
 ```

-But here's the thing, which of these components are injectors?
+But here’s the thing, do you know which of these components are injectors?
 How many elements are actually added to the DOM?

 ## The `<Injector_ >` Naming Convention
 With `constelation`, we've chosen to denote injector components with a postfix `_`.
 Think of the postfix `_` as being a blank space that needs to be filled by a child.
 Also, the name chains well.
 Below could read like: "an Evented, Animated, Styled View with a Text child"